Misconceptions About Chapter 13 Bankruptcy

 Myth: Chapter 13 does not allow for the discharge of tax debts.
 False, at least in part – there are certain types of taxes you may discharge under Chapter 13.
 The most common is income taxes owed on previous returns – if you owe taxes on returns filed long ago, did not commit fraud, and have had no additional assessment of your debts for more than 240 days prior to filing, you may be able to discharge that specific debt.

-Contact A Bankruptcy Attorney
+Contact A Bankruptcy Lawyer

 Bankruptcy is by far one of the most difficult areas of the law to navigate as a layman.
-If you are in a position where you are considering bankruptcy, it is essential for you to have a bankruptcy attorney on your side.
-The Orlando bankruptcy attorneys at the firm of Goodblatt · Leo have years of experience in Chapter 13 and Chapter 7 filings, and can guide you through the process so you can begin to rebuild your finances with a clear conscience.
+If you are in a position where you are considering bankruptcy, it is essential for you to have a bankruptcy lawyer on your side.
+The Orlando bankruptcy lawyers at the firm of Goodblatt · Leo have years of experience in Chapter 13 and Chapter 7 filings, and can guide you through the process so you can begin to rebuild your finances with a clear conscience.
 Contact our offices today at 407-228-7007 or our website, agoodblatt.com, to contact us.